StarpTech/graphql-parser-bench/README.md

 graphqljs (warmed): 47.7197ms
 ```

 **Winner**: In terms of speed `graphql-go-tools` wins!
-Compared to different aspect like accessibility and maintainibility `async-graphql-parser` is the clear winner.
+Compared to different aspect like accessibility and maintainability `async-graphql-parser` is the clear winner.
 It uses a PEG grammar as input.